seankhl/fzf-mksh/README.md

 ## Installation

+You'll need mksh R53a or later for key-bindings support (requires the `evaluate-region` editing command), and a current development snapshot for tab completion (requires a functional `quote-region` editing command).

+Any reasonably modern version of `fzf` will do.

 1. Clone this repo wherever you like, and optionally copy or symlink the `completion.mksh` and `key-bindings.mksh` files to any location of your choice.
 (I have mine symlinked at `~/.fzf/shell/`, which is where the analogous bash, zsh, and fish files were placed when I first installed `fzf` through the provided directions.)
 2. Source the files in your current shell, or add them to your `~/.mkshrc` (what you write is the same either way).
 The first provides the three key-bindings, and the second provides tab completion.
 You can pick just one or the other if you like:
 ```sh
 . /path/to/key-bindings.mksh
 . /path/to/completion.mksh
 ```
 3. Set any of the fzf-specific environment variables that you'd like (see the `fzf` README [here](https://github.com/junegunn/fzf#environment-variables) and [here](https://github.com/junegunn/fzf#key-bindings-for-command-line)).
 The following are respected for now:
 ```sh
 $FZF_DEFAULT_OPTS